leohsieh20040725/GEOL0069_Week4/README.md

 In the following sections, we will walk through the key steps to identify, align, and analyze these datasets effectively.

+### Step 0: Read in Functions Needed

+To efficiently fetch and process our data, we will begin by loading the essential functions.
+These functions are the same as those used in the data_fetching notebook from Week 3.
+Their primary purpose is to retrieve metadata for the two satellites of interest, ensuring a seamless and structured data acquisition process.

 ```python